zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     (chrooted) # usermod -aG wheel USERNAME

-And second, grant the users in the `whell` group to be root:
+And second, grant the users in the `wheel` group to be root:

     # /etc/sudoers.d/00_wheel: grant users in the wheel group to be root
     %wheel ALL=(ALL:ALL) ALL